Little Oblivions

 Little Oblivions is the third studio album by American singer-songwriter Julien Baker, released on February 26, 2021.
 Alongside the album's announcement, Baker released "Faith Healer" as the first single from the album.
 Little Oblivions is a departure from the acoustic alt folk of her first two albums.
 It features a full band sound, played almost entirely by Baker herself, with genres encompassing indie rock, alternative rock, emo, soft rock, electronic music, pop punk, post-rock, country, shoegaze, and slowcore.
 The album received acclaim from critics.

 Background

 On April 8, 2020, Baker performed the song "Mercy," titled "Song in E" on the album, in a livestream on Instagram Live.
 This was the first widely publicized performance of "Song in E," which Baker had played at shows in August 2018 and again in mid-2019, along with an early version of "Ringside," another track that would appear on Little Oblivions.

 The first single off of Little Oblivions, "Faith Healer," was released on October 21, 2020.
+In lieu of a traditional bio, the album announcement came with an essay written by Hanif Abdurraqib:

+Little Oblivions is an album that […] doesn’t offer repair, or forgiveness.
+Sometimes, though, a chance to revel in the life that is never guaranteed.
+Yes, the life that grows and grows and is never promised.
+How lucky to still be living, even in our own mess.

+The grand project of Julien Baker, as I have always projected it onto myself, is the central question of what someone does with the many calamities of a life they didn’t ask for, but want to make the most out of.
+I have long been done with the idea of hope in such a brutal and unforgiving world, but I’d like to think that this music drags me closer to the old idea I once clung to.
+But these are songs of survival, and songs of reimagining a better self, and what is that if not hope?
+Hope that on the other side of our wreckage — self-fashioned or otherwise — there might be a door.
+And through the opening of that door, a tree spilling its shade over something we love.
+A bench and upon it, a jacket that once belonged to someone we’d buried.
+Birds who ask us to be an audience to their singing.
+A small and generous corner of the earth that has not yet burned down or disappeared.
+I can be convinced of this kind of hope, even as I fight against it.
+To hear someone wrestling with and still thankful for the circumstances of a life that might reveal some brilliance if any of us just stick around long enough.